OmarMiniesy/Notes/Networking/IP.md

 > It sends datagrams (packets) to the communicating nodes, and uses IP Addresses to identify hosts.
 > Hosts are identified by unique IP Addresses.

+> `ip addr` on Linux to view the IPs, MAC, and interfaces.

 ---

 ### IPV4